Wet food or dry food? What is better for your cat?

 - Offer multiple drinking stations, especially in multi-cat households so a cat can feel comfortable taking a sip without getting ambushed.

-- Consider using a cat water fountain like this model by Veken, or this one by MOSPRO for cats who prefer running water.
+- Consider using a cat water fountain like this model by Veken, or this one by PETLIBRO for cats who prefer running water.
 Clean them often and change the filter per the manufacturer’s recommendation.

 - Try adding flavors to a cat’s drinking water to increase her interest: chicken broth or the water from a can of tuna, for example.
 Make sure neither contain garlic or onion, which can be harmful to cats.